Rough-skinned newt: Arms race

-In evolutionary theory, the relationship between the rough-skinned newt and the common garter snake is considered an example of co-evolution.
+The relationship between the rough-skinned newt and the common garter snake is considered an example of co-evolution.
 The mutations in the snake's genes that conferred resistance to the toxin have resulted in a selective pressure that favors newts which produce more potent levels of toxin.
-Increases in the amount of newt then apply a selective pressure favoring snakes with mutations conferring even greater resistance.
-This cycle of a predator and prey evolving to one another is sometimes termed an evolutionary arms race because the two species compete in developing adaptations and counter adaptations against each other.
-This has resulted in the newts producing levels of toxin far in excess of what is needed to kill any other conceivable predator.
-Some newts secrete enough toxins to kill several adult humans.
+Increases in the amount of toxin then apply a selective pressure favoring snakes with mutations conferring even greater resistance.
+This cycle of a predator and prey evolving in response to one another is sometimes termed an evolutionary arms race.
+As a result, some newts secrete enough toxin to kill several adult humans.
 It appears that in some areas, the common garter snake has surpassed the newt in the evolutionary arms race by developing such a strong resistance to the toxin that the newt is unable to compete with its production of the toxin.
 There has been phylogenetic evidence that indicates elevated resistance to TTX has originated independently and only in certain species of garter snakes.
 The resistance has evolved in at least two unrelated species in the genus Thamnophis and at least twice within T. sirtalis.